 Out of 4,063 pilots, not a single airman fit within the average range on all 10 dimensions.
 One pilot might have a longer-than-average arm length, but a shorter-than-average leg length.
 Another pilot might have a big chest but small hips.

 So welcome to the wonderful world of Tier 1 assets!
 You are the newest member of a long line of asset identifiers that goes back decades.

 Achieving a compliant workspace will change over time as regulations spread throughout all aspects of equipment, materials and service.
 But requirements will demand that equipment owners balance performance, costs and skills.
 Trakref unifies the standards at three crossroads and performs as a hybrid CMMS, EAM and EMS.
+We’re a software corporation that has been in the regulatory compliance software and environmental compliance calendar software space for years.
+As an environmental software provider, we make sure our refrigerant capabilities will help you in your journey towards sustainability, as well as helping you with ESG reporting and answering sustainability audit questions.
 That is all that’s needed to accomplish the challenges faced by owners and managers of HVAC/R equipment.

 We are refrigerant geeks with proven techniques to manage leaks in our HVAC/R and refrigerant management software.